 Overcoming Dental Phobia With Sedation Dentistry

 For most people, the thought of having dental treatment is not on their top ten lists of things to do.
 Perceptions linger on, but technology and medications have revolutionized patients’ experiences.
 First we had local anesthetic, then came nitrous oxide, and now we have oral sedation.
-Today we use all three in combination to make patients’ experiences smooth and pleasant.
+Today, your dentist in Plano, TX uses all three in combination to make patients’ experiences smooth and pleasant.

 Some people have so much anxiety about getting dental care from childhood experiences they remember deep in their subconscious; they avoid it at all costs.
 They would rather put their hand over their mouth when they smile, not smile or grow a mustache or beard to hide their smile.
 Often they wait until their teeth are loose and they have lost all their bone support from periodontal disease (gum disease).
 Now they are looking at dentures or implants to support teeth of some sort.
 Dentures are psychologically and functionally a disappointment, and dental implants to support a full mouth of teeth is dentistry’s largest investment, sometimes requiring bone and teeth to be replaced.